Panels

 )

-return rootContract rules (from ):
+return rootContract rules:

-- It fires only when: discovery is complete, no overlay is already open,
+- It fires only when: discovery is complete, no overlay is already open, the left slot is populated, and the value is a

 v4.1.8+: center-overlay routing is declarative.

-auto_action is still useful for scoped first-mount opens โ e.g. opening the most-recent note (note_id="abc") on first mount instead of letting the user pick:
+auto_action is still useful for scoped first-mount opens — e.g. opening the most-recent note (note_id="abc") on first mount instead of letting the user pick:

-4. Push updates via SSE
+4. Push updates from platform events

 from imperal_sdk import Extension, ui